MalwareWerewolf/Davide-Dolce-Hugo-website/content/posts/Fetch API.md

 ```
 ## Post request

-I created my own Post request here, you need to change body content, create a file named post.js and copy and paste the following code:
+I created a Post request here, you need to change body content, create a file named **post.js** and copy and paste the following code:

 ```javascript
 var fetch = require('node-fetch');